MegaStrimp/Tales-from-Star-Dream-Spring-Breeze-Vault/Pages/TfSD SB - Enemies - Koozer.md

 The enemy flies straight horizontally to the player's direction.
 #### Up and Down Hard Long
 The enemy flies up and down without friction with a longer period.
+#### Chase
+The enemy flies straight downward while following the player's direction and once it's y position reaches one tile under the player, it instead starts flying straight horizontally.
+#### Chase Close
+Same as [[TfSD SB - Enemies - Koozer#Chase|Chase]] but the enemy can't change direction, and activates when the player exceeds their x position to the direction the enemy is facing.
+#### Hop and Fly
+The enemy does a jump and starts flying straight horizontally when it goes up 1 tile.
+#### Fly Straight Horizontal Fast
+The enemy flies straight horizontally with a fast, accelerating speed.
+#### Circle Chase Close
+The enemy does a circular move once the player exceeds it's x position, and flies straight horizontally when the circle is done.